 - Are international students and permanent residents eligible for NMF programs?

 - Am I eligible to apply for an NMF scholarship if I attend an international US‐accredited medical school?

 - I was born in the United States (or a US protectorate) as were my parents.
 Do I still need to submit proof of citizenship?

 - What does NMF consider acceptable proof of United States citizenship?

 - I qualify as a Native American, but do not have “proof.”
 How can I obtain proof?

-- What does NMF consider an underrepresented minority?
+- What does NMF consider an underrepresented student of medicine?